MirdaGit/multicolorcaptcha_masked/README.md

 Original repository: https://github.com/J-Rios/multicolorcaptcha

 Modified Python random image-captcha generator.
-Extends the original by adding the option to specify the number of characters given captcha should have(math captcha is always 4 numbers and an operator).
-Additionally each result from captcha generator is accompanied by a mask of the characters(white characters on black background).
+Extends the original functionality by adding option to:

+1. specify the number of characters given captcha should have(math captcha is always 4 numbers and an operator)
+2. specify font from the "fonts" folder, works the same way as the original if no font is specified

+Additionally each generated captcha is accompanied by a mask of the characters(white characters on black background).

 ## Generated Captchas Examples